15 EPIC Books Like The Unhoneymooners

 After a wedding dinner goes wrong and the whole party, including the bride and groom, gets food poisoning, there are two spots on a honeymoon up for grabs.

-Olive Torres, the bride’s sister, and Ethan Thomas, the best man, are the only two not to get sick.
 With a free vacation to Maui up for grabs, Ethan jumps at the chance – but Olive won’t let this annoying man take a trip to paradise alone.

 They agree to put their differences aside for the chance of a free trip.
-The pair begin pretending to be newly weds and to their surprise, they actually enjoy this fake relationship romance.
-They may even like it too much…
+The pair begin pretending to be newlyweds and to their surprise, they actually enjoy this fake relationship romance book.

 Books Like the Unhoneymooners